TnTech-ECE/F25_Team3_LakeMappingDrone/Reports/DetailDesignDraftCommSub.md

 #### Ethical Environmental Data Handling
 Collected environmental data shall be logged and transmitted accurately to avoid misrepresentation of water depth or terrain.

+#### Environmental Contamination Prevention Constraint

+The Communications Subsystem shall not introduce hazardous materials into the aquatic environment during normal operation or foreseeable failure conditions.
+In particular, the subsystem shall not allow leaded solder, exposed conductive materials, loose electronic components, or degraded insulation to enter the lake.

 ---

 ### Subsystem Design Constraints